Former Costa Rica president set to face upstart economist in April runoff

 By Alvaro Murillo

-SAN JOSE, Feb 7 (Reuters) - Former Costa Rican President Jose Maria Figueres is set to face Rodrigo Chaves, an ex-finance minister, in a presidential runoff in April, preliminary results showed, pitting a grandee of the establishment against an economically-orthodox outsider.
+SAN JOSE, Feb 7 (Reuters) - Former Costa Rican President Jose Maria Figueres is set to face Rodrigo Chaves, an ex-finance minister, in a presidential election runoff in April which pits a grandee of the establishment against an economically-orthodox outsider.

-Based on returns from nearly 80% of polling stations, Figueres secured 27.3% of the vote on Sunday, with former World Bank official Chaves at 16.7% of the preliminary tally.
+Preliminary results from 88% of polling stations showed Figueres secured 27.3% of the vote on Sunday, with former World Bank official Chives at 16.7%.

 Chaves, who has carved out an anti-establishment reputation since leaving the finance ministry in May 2020 under outgoing center-left President Carlos Alvarado, had been running fourth in recent opinion polls before surging into contention.